ska-sa/katgpucbf/misc/xbgpu/README.md

 The numbers in the above image correspond to the following actions:

 0\.
-Heaps received from F-Engines.
+Heaps received from F-Engines.</br>
 1\.
-Heaps assembled into a chunk in system RAM.
+Heaps assembled into a chunk in system RAM.</br>
 2\.
-Chunk transferred to GPU memory.
+Chunk transferred to GPU memory.</br>
 3\. & 4.
-GPU kernel reorders chunk to be read for correlation and transfers reordered data to GPU memory.
+GPU kernel reorders chunk to be read for correlation and transfers reordered data to GPU memory.</br>
 5\. & 6.
-Correlate reordered data and transfer baselines to GPU memory.
+Correlate reordered data and transfer baselines to GPU memory.</br>
 7\.
-Transfer baselines from GPU memory to host memory.
+Transfer baselines from GPU memory to host memory.</br>
 8\.
-Transfer baselines from host memory to the NIC and onto the network.
+Transfer baselines from host memory to the NIC and onto the network.</br>

-TODO: Fix up the formatting in the above list.

 ### Synchronization and Coordination